hwayne/hacker-test-history/README.md

 to the point of anarchy.)

-ITS was never widely deployed, but many early hackers were ITS users and many ITS machines were connected to the early ARPANET and thus it left a long shadow.
+ITS was never widely deployed, but many early hackers were ITS users and four ITS machines were connected to the early ARPANET and thus it left a long shadow.
 It was the birthplace of Emacs, Scheme, and device-independent terminal output, among many other innovations taken for granted today.